aws-amplify/amplify-studio/markdown/tests/web/angular_step3.md

-Use the Angular CLI to create a new Angular project:
+Open an existing Angular project.
+If you do not have one, use the Angular CLI to create a new project:
 ```bash
 npx -p @angular/cli ng new myapp
 ```